PseudoMon/multilingual-genshin/README.md

 # Multilingual Genshin Database
 This is the repo containing the source code *and* all the data included in [Multilingual Genshin Database](https://multilingual-genshin.netlify.app).

-You can find all text data in the `data` directory.
+You can find all text data in the `public/data` directory.
 Images can be found in `public/images`.
 Feel free to grab and use these data for your needs.
 Credit back is appreciated but not necessary.

 The `app` directory contains the source code used to build the site.
 The site is built with [Remix](https://remix.run) and its current iteration is deployed on [Netlify](https://www.netlify.com/).